symbiotic-engineering/Aquaculture/README.md

-# Aquaculture
+# Website Design
-This repository contains an "Marine spatial planning of offshore aquaculture with co-located wave energy", simulated through Python.
+This repository contains the website design for an interactive website for our Marine spatial planning (MSP) tool.

 ## File Structure
 This repository consists of the following files:
+- index: script to run main website file
-- modules: scripts and functions to define "Wave-powered Aquaculture" optimization problem.
+- leaflet: scripts and function to produce this website using leaflet
-- objects: scripts and functions to define aquaculture and wave energy converter objects and their parameters.
-- optimization: scripts and functions to perform a single objective optimization using brute-force.
+- qgis2web: scripts and functions to import QGIS functions into the website
-- env_bruteforce: script to perform brute-force for defined net pen parmeters.
-- run_sim_env: top-level script to perform the "marine spatial planning" optimization code using default values for defined environment with rasters and vectors of data.
-- gis/gis_handler: object to handle connection between GIS data and Python functions
-- gis/gis_example: examples of how to use the GIS handler to query and save data
-- gis/data: GIS files used in analysis including conflicts (.geojson) and conditions (.tif)
-- requirements.txt: list of the required libraries.

 ## How to use
-In order to run the "Marine spatial planning" optimization code and find optimal location for wave-powered aquaculture farm (WPAF) for constant net pen within the Northeast U.S., you can open and run the run_sim_env (.ipynb) file. *Note:* because geospatial data files are uploaded using git lfs, you must clone the repository or download them individually instead of downloading the repository as a zip.

-## Dependencies
-Python 3.8.8 is used to develop this package.
-For other required libraries, please refer to requirements.txt file.
+The index.html file is the main file and the only one that needs to be run.
+Open and run the index.html file.
+It will call on the other files to be used.

 ## Context
-The project is part of research in the Symbiotic Engineering Analysis (SEA) Lab and has been submitted to the Oceans 2023.
+The project is a part of the research in the Symbiotic Engineering Analysis (SEA) Lab.

 ## Authors
+- Karen Lei, yl2253@cornell.edu (Point of contact)
-- Arezoo Hasankhani, ah844@cornell.edu (Point of contact)
+- Arezoo Hasankhani, ah844@cornell.edu
-- Gabriel Ewig, gre27@cornell.edu
-- Rebecca McCabe, rgm222@cornell.edu
-- Eugene Thome Won, etw36@cornell.edu
 - Maha Haji, maha@cornell.edu

 ## Funding Acknowledgement
 This material is based upon work supported by the Sea Grant Regional Research Project No.: R/ATD-18-NESG.

 ## License
-This project is released open-source under the MIT License.
-Processed GIS data included in the repository is from publicly available sources, but may have different license terms.
+This project is released open-source under the MIT License